James A. Stillman: Personal life

-In 1921, he filed for divorce accusing his wife of infidelity and saying that her youngest child was the son of a half-blood Indian guide from Quebec, who was the superintendent of the Stillman's propriety in Grande-Anse.
+In 1921, he filed for divorce accusing his wife of infidelity and saying that her youngest child was the son of a half-blood Indian guide from Quebec, who was the superintendent of the Stillman's property in Grande-Anse.
 His wife denied the charges and accused him of fathering a child with chorus girl Florence H. Leeds.
 Stillman later acknowledged his son with Leeds in 1926 by agreeing to give $20,000 a year in trust to their son Jay Ward Leeds until he was 21.
 At that point, he was to receive $150,000.

 After five years, the court refused the divorce saying that he had misbehaved.
 His wife then filed for divorce but withdrew the contest after receiving a $500,000 necklace.
 They sailed to Europe to receive counseling from Carl Jung.
 He eventually acknowledged he was the father of Guy and the court case ended up costing him more than $1 million but they reconciled in 1926.
 Fifi eventually divorced Stillman in 1931 and married Fowler McCormick, a man twenty years younger than she and a friend of their son, Bud.

 He died on January 13, 1944, a few days before he planned to visit his winter home in Havana, Cuba.
 His estate was split between his four children with a bequest going to his friend, Bernard E. Smith, the executor of his estate.